aditya43/serverless-aws/README.md

     * Used for traffic splitting between different versions in `API Gateways`.
     * Use `Promote Canary` option to direct all traffic to latest version once our testing using traffic splitting is done.
     * After directing all traffic to latest version using `Promote Canary` option, we can choose to `Delete Canary` once we are sure.
+- **Encryption For Environment Variables In Lambda:**
+    * By default `Lambda` uses default `KMS` key to encrypt `Environment Variables`.
+    * `AWS Lambda` has built-in encryption at rest and it's enabled by default.
+    * When our `Lambda` uses `Environment Variables` they are automatically encrypted by `Default KMS Key`.
+    * When the `Lambda` function is invoked, `Environment Variables` are automatically `decrypted` and made available in `Lambda Function's code`.
+    * However, this only takes care of `Encryption at rest`.
+But during `Transit` for e.g. when we are deploying the `Lambda Function`, these `Environment Variables` are still transferred in `Plain Text`.
+    * So, if `Environment Variables` posses sensitive information, we can enable `Encryption in transit`.
+    * If we enable `Encryption in transit` then `Environment Variable Values` will be masked using `KMS Key` and we must decrypt it's contents inside `Lambda Functions` to get the actual values stored in variables.
+    * While creating `KMS Keys`, be sure to choose the `Region` same as our `Lambda Function's Region`.
+    * Make sure to give our `Lambda Function's Role` a permission to use `KMS Key` feature inside `KMS Key's` policy.

 ----------------------------------------